UsedHandle/opengltest/README.md

 #

 **Todo:**
+* Make a simple 3D object
 * Use cmake instead of make

-* Make the code proper and create textures
-* Add Windows binary and a mac binary (although apple deprecated opengl and will likely remove it)
+* ~~Add Windows binary and a mac binary (although apple deprecated opengl and will likely remove it)~~ *Why remove this todo?*

+I believe there is little reason to create an extra binary for mac and windows that will help improve the engine.
+Though, if I find an interest again I will try.